mkurach/DeltaResonances2.0/README.md

 - input: root files from *outputPart*
 - output: root files with fitted function in *outputPart*

+**compParticlesFitMt**
+- fit funtion to mt histograms for stable particles
+- input: root files from *outputPart*
+- output: root files with fitted function in *outputPart*

 **makeHistEvMix**
 - perform event mixing on deltas
 - input: Jędrzejowe files from *lustre*